 Attorney General Jeff Sessions called for the creation of a new unit in the Justice Department to oversee federal asset forfeiture policies in a memo sent to Deputy Attorney General Rod J Rosenstein yesterday.

-This recent action by Sessions comes just a few months after his announcement in July that the Department of Justice would be rolling back a series of Obama-era curbs on civil asset forfeiture.
+This recent action by the attorney general comes just a few months after his announcement in July that the Department of Justice would be rolling back a series of Obama-era curbs on civil asset forfeiture.

-The rollbacks announced by Sessions earlier this year strengthened the federal government’s power to seize cash and property from citizens without first bringing criminal charges against them.
-Sessions described this as a “key tool that helps law enforcement defund organized crime, take back ill-gotten gains, and prevent new crimes from being committed.”
+The rollbacks announced by the attorney general earlier this year strengthened the federal government’s power to seize cash and property from citizens without first bringing criminal charges against them.
+The attorney general described this as a “key tool that helps law enforcement defund organized crime, take back ill-gotten gains, and prevent new crimes from being committed.”

 The latest announcement is in large part meant to sublimate the initial rollback, which received criticism from both major parties.
-The new director ordered by Sessions will, according to the memo, oversee and manage the compliance of both civil and criminal asset forfeiture and “promptly review” complaints from judges, attorneys, and other citizens and “take appropriate action.”
+The new director ordered by the attorney general will, according to the memo, oversee and manage the compliance of both civil and criminal asset forfeiture and “promptly review” complaints from judges, attorneys, and other citizens and “take appropriate action.”

-“The Asset Forfeiture Program is one of the most effective tools Congress has provided the Department of Justice to fight crime, combat cartels and other transnational criminal organizations and take the profit out of crime,” Sessions said.
+“The Asset Forfeiture Program is one of the most effective tools Congress has provided the Department of Justice to fight crime, combat cartels and other transnational criminal organizations and take the profit out of crime,” the attorney general said.
 “The American people and Congress must know this program is being administered professionally, lawfully and in a manner consistent with sound public policy.”

 The directive also revived the Equitable Sharing Program, which allow state and local agencies to seize assets and then transfer them to federal control.
 The federal government then sends back 80% of the funds derived from the assets directly to the local agencies themselves, creating a loophole in state forfeiture limits and skirting some state laws saying that seized assets should go to a state’s general fund.